 Any reimbursement that the Group and the Company can be virtually certain to collect from a third party with respect to the obligation is recognised as a separate asset.
 However, this asset may not exceed the amount of the related provision.
-The expense relating to any provision is presented in the statements of profit or loss and other comprehensive income net of any reimbursement.
+The expense relating to any provision is recognised in the profit or loss net of any reimbursement.

-(p) Employee benefits
+(o) Employee benefits